New rules?

 Lesson 1: Delivering a pragmatic regulatory framework for AI will require independent institutions that have the required resources and statutory backing to operate effectively, strategically and with appropriate flexibility over the long term.

-This does not require removing or replacing existing AI governance initiatives in the UK.
-Many of the building blocks of a wider AI governance regime are already in place.
 These include the AI Safety Institute (AISI); the voluntary commitments from foundation model developers secured by the previous Government; the ‘central functions’ established following the March 2023 white paper on AI regulation; and existing ‘horizontal’ regulation such as the UK General Data Protection Regulation (GDPR) and the Equality Act 2010, which provide important protections[4] to people affected by AI.

 Tying these disparate elements together into a coherent framework will require the introduction of new powers, resources and statutory underpinning for regulators and their supporting institutional architecture (such as AISI and the central functions).
 It will mean safeguarding, and building on, existing legal protections rather than removing or watering them down.
 Existing UK regulatory regimes were not created fully formed but instead emerged over time in response to growing harm.
 Following these precedents, policymakers should feel confident in pre-emptively establishing and empowering regulatory authorities to take action on AI products and services, in the knowledge that their functions can be developed and iterated in response to new evidence.